jpatacas/bimserver-nodejs/README.md

 # bimserver-nodejs

-A minimal API for bimserver (https://bimserver.org/) using node.js and socket.io.
+A minimal API for [Bimserver](https://bimserver.org/) using node.js and socket.io.

 Create projects, check in and download IFC models.